FOREX-Dollar inches higher, eyes on trade numbers

 The U.S. publishes trade balance figures on Tuesday.
 One surprise during Asian time was a rise in China's currency reserves, which had been expected to fall again sharply in February.

-"Given negative valuation effects this suggests there wasn't any intervention to support the yuan in February," said Societe Generale strategist Kit Juckes.
+"Given negative valuations effects this suggests there wasn't any intervention to support the yuan in February," said Societe Generale strategist Kit Juckes.
 "That helps Asian currencies for now, including the Aussie."

-For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Editing by Catherine Evans)
+For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (editing by John Stonestreet)

-* Bond yields also down after data; oil edges higher (Updates with U.S. trading; changes dateline, previous LONDON)

-* Housing starts, consumer mood data raise doubts on U.S. growth * Yen weakens as Bank of Japan sticks to ultra-loose policy (Updates market action; changes dateline, previous LONDON) By Richard Leong NEW YORK, June 16 The dollar fell against a basket of currencies on Friday on weaker-than-forecast data on housing and consumer sentiment, while the yen weakened after the Bank of Japan kept interest rates steady and signaled it was in no hurry to tighten policy.
-T

 * Stays bearish on oil outlook (Adds CBR governor, analyst, detail)